simples1/simples1/README.md

 Currently exploring what's possible when you put modern LLMs in the hands of real users.

-My main stack is Python, Ruby on Rails, ReactJS, and AWS, with AI/ML integration layered on top wherever it adds genuine value.
+My main stack is Python, Ruby on Rails, ReactJS, and AWS.

 ---